ADF Logo

 While the word “homelessness” may conjure up an image of the nation’s largest cities, it’s not just the bustling metropolis where homeless people are suffering.
 It’s happening in cities and towns—small and large—throughout the country.

-That’s the case in Yakima, Washington, where one Christian organization has spent more than eight decades serving the homeless and embodying God’s love for them.
+That’s the case in Yakima, Washington, where one Christian organization has spent almost a century serving the homeless and embodying God’s love for them.

-But government officials’ new interpretation and enforcement of a Washington law is forcing this organization to hire people who don’t agree with its foundational beliefs—or risk punishment by the state.
+But government officials’ interpretation and enforcement of a Washington law is threatening this organization’s right to hire people who agree with its foundational beliefs, or risk punishment by the state.

 Spreading the Gospel in Yakima and beyond